Stationary Solution to Charged Hairy Black Hole in AdS4: Kasner Interior, Rotating Shock Waves, and Fast Scrambling: Stationary Charged Hairy Black Hole Solution in AdS

 The function $-\frac{fe^{-\chi}}{r^2}$ becomes zero exactly at the outer horizon $r_H$.
 When $\phi=0$, we expect that a stationary charged black hole have another horizon located at $r= r_I>r_H$, when $f(r_I)=0$, which is called the inner horizon.
 Therefore, we also expect that the function $-\frac{fe^{-\chi}}{r^2}$ becomes precisely zero at the inner horizon as well.
 However, it turns out that black holes with $\phi\neq0$ does not have an inner horizon even if it is charged or rotating.
 Instead, the function $-\frac{fe^{-\chi}}{r^2}$ exponentially decays to zero after $r=r_I$, which is the ``would-be" inner horizon when $\phi=0$.
 This decay is called the Einstein-Rosen bridge collapse, first studied in \cite{Hartnoll_2020}.\\

 The exponential decay of $-\frac{fe^{-\chi}}{r^2}$ after the ``would-be" inner horizon in the stationary charged hairy black hole is shown in Figure \ref{fig:ercollapse}.
 When the scalar field is absent, the rotation parameter $N_{H1}$ enlarges the inner horizon, bringing it closer to the singularity.
-When the scalar field is turned on, the rotation parameter also delays the collapse as it increases.
+The numerical solution to the black hole without scalar hair is shown in Appendix B. When the scalar field is turned on, the rotation parameter also delays the collapse as it increases.
 Note that, the choice of negative $N_{H1}$ leads to a positive horizon's angular velocity $\Omega_H$ through the relation $N_{H1}=-\Omega_H$.
 When $N_{H1}$ becomes more negative, $\Omega_H$ becomes larger and more positive.
 We also see how the coupling $q$ affect the Einstein-Rosen bridge collapse in Figure \ref{fig:ercollapseq}.
 It also toned down the decay process when $\phi$ is turned on.
 In \cite{Sword2022a}, it is shown that when the Einstein-Maxwell-Scalar coupling $\gamma$ is turned on, the function $g_{tt}$ grows first after passing the ``would-be" inner horizon, and then decay hereafter.
 In this work, we do not find such a solution although we may expect similar behavior happens when we include the EMS term to the action.\\

 Here, we only numerically show that the inner horizon does not form through the Einstein-Rosen bridge collapse.
 The analytical proof of no horizon for rotating and charged black holes is beyond the scope of this work.
-In Appendix B, we show that the method in \cite{Hartnoll_2020} cannot be used for both charged and rotating hairy black holes.
-A complete analytical understanding of no inner horizon for this black hole background is still lacking and remains an interesting direction for future work.
+In Appendix C, we show that the method in \cite{Hartnoll_2020} cannot be used for both charged and rotating hairy black holes.
+There are, however, several other approaches to argue against the existence of an inner horizon in charged hairy black holes, including calculations of the Noether charge \cite{Cai_2021,Hartnoll2021} and considerations based on energy conditions such as the null energy condition \cite{An2021}.
+When rotation is included, one may expect modifications influenced by angular momentum, and consequently a general analytical argument excluding inner horizons for stationary or rotating black holes remains elusive.
+A complete analytical understanding of no inner horizon for this black hole background remains an interesting direction for future work.